-We’re excited to announce that in the spring of 2019, the Austin Center for Radiation Oncology will be adding the Halcyon Radiation Therapy System to our practice.
+We’re excited to announce that in the summer of 2019, the Austin Center for Radiation Oncology will be adding the Halcyon Radiation Therapy System to our practice.
 Engineers of this state-of-the-art device spent years building it from the ground up with the goals of increased treatment efficiency, precision, technical simplicity, and patient comfort.

 Halcyon precision and speed

 The Halcyon system rapidly delivers image guided Intensity-Modulated Radiation Therapy (IMRT) through a dual-layered multi-leaf collimator to precisely target the cancerous tumor.
 The increased speed of this system allows faster treatment times, while minimizing the exposure risk of tissue and organs that are in close proximity to the tumor being targeted.